 To whom it may concern:

 I am a billionaire.
 To earn my wealth I assumed personal and financial risks.
 If I had failed and gone broke, no one would have felt sorry for me or bailed me out; nor would I have asked to be bailed out.
 I and my associates provided to the world superior material goods of higher value-for-money than comparably priced substitutes.
 We offered our products honestly and we charged what the market would bear; consumers purchased our goods wisely and gladly.
 We stayed one step ahead of our competitors and we exercised vision.
 Our incomes have been proportionate to our contribution to the economy.

 As a youth, I didn’t know if I was poor or rich.
 I never thought about it.
 I and my siblings were blest with loving, hard-working parents, who provided three square meals each day and a home that was a bit crowded but had good indoor plumbing and a good roof.
 I had a place to play football, basketball and baseball with neighborhood friends.
 I had a community with which to express the mystery of our love and awe.
 I became educated in an old-fashioned school by working hard on the readin’, writin’ and ‘rithmetic taught by the most important people in the world, dedicated teachers.
 Throughout my early years I was happy and content.
-Looking back, I was lower class, but personally very rich in family, friends, learning, and sports.
+Looking back, I was economically and socially lower class, but personally very rich in family, friends, learning, and sports.